-- For K = 1 and b = 30, all of the clicks are removed but the signal is highly distorted (musical noise) and muffled. - For K = 3 and b = 30, only some of the clicks are removed but the signal seems less distorted than in the previous configurations.
+- For K = 1 and b = 1, almost all the clicks are still present and the signal is slightly distorted (musical noise). - For K=3 and b=1, it seems like no processing has been done. - For K = 1 and b = 30, all of the clicks are removed but the signal is highly distorted (musical noise) and muffled. - For K = 3 and b = 30, only some of the clicks are removed but the signal seems less distorted than in the previous configurations.

 From these results, we can conclude that the parameter b is essential to our system since the interpolation process is only efficient when the bursts last for at least several samples.
-The threshold Kallows us to control the intensity of the denoising process: nevertheless, we must remember that the method presented in this article only aims to remove impulsive noise and is not designed to deal with broadband noise.
+The threshold K allows us to control the intensity of the denoising process: nevertheless, we must remember that the method presented in this article only aims to remove impulsive noise and is not designed to deal with broadband noise.